 We use a variety of methods to find potential buyers that match your ideal criteria.
-We contact our database of over 1500 qualified buyers, promote your business on our website and contact other networks as appropriate.
-We also use the industry press to reach the right market for your business.
+We contact our database of over 1500 qualified buyers and contact other networks as appropriate.

 We then interview and evaluate potential buyers to confirm cultural fit, ability to pay, terms and conditions.
 We review potential buyers with your criteria and business strategy in mind, and then make our recommendations to you.

 Once we have qualified and short-listed potential buyers, we arrange for the parties to meet.
 This is normally limited to individual meetings with up to three to five prospective buyers.
 The aim of this initial meeting is to provide you with an opportunity to assess cultural alignment, suitability, and philosophy for providing advice to clients.